aerogear/graphback/docs/db/introduction.md

 Graphback has a [CRUD abstraction](../crud/crudruntime) with a number of out-of-the-box implementations for different datasources (see [Data sources](./datasources)).

-Graphback integrates with [`graphql-migrations`](https://www.npmjs.com/package/graphql-migrations) so that you can migrate your database using your GraphQL schema. `graphql-migrations` can be used with the `graphback db` subcommand or programatically from your application code using the `migrateDB` API.
+Graphback integrates with [`graphql-migrations`](https://www.npmjs.com/package/graphql-migrations) so that you can migrate your database using your GraphQL schema. `graphql-migrations` can be used programatically from your application code using the `migrateDB` API.
 For more see [Database Migrations](./dbmigrations).

 ## Compatibility